stevens68/twixtbot-ui/README.md

 [This site](https://medium.com/oracledevs/lessons-from-alphazero-part-3-parameter-tweaking-4dceb78ed1e5) has more details on temperature, dirichlet noise and cpuct.

-### File | Open File...
+### Loading and saving games

-You can load games stored in [T1j](http://www.johannes-schwagereit.de/twixt/T1j/index.html) file format (\*.T1) or littlegolem.net format (\*.tsgf).
-After a game is loaded, the player names and the board are updated and you can continue to play as usual or undo (but not redo) moves.
+Choose *File -> Open File...* to load games stored in [T1j](http://www.johannes-schwagereit.de/twixt/T1j/index.html) file format (\*.T1) or littlegolem.net format (\*.tsgf).
+It will take a few seconds to re-calculate the evaluation history.
+After a game is loaded, the player names and the board are updated and you can continue to play as usual or undo moves.
 See sample files in folder `./games`.
 Note that the value of *self crossing links* is applied when loading a game.
+Choose *File -> Save file...* to save a game in T1J format; tsgf is not supported as a target.

-#### *.T1j
+#### T1J files

-All rows except those for moves and player names are ignored.
+When reading a T1J file all rows except those for moves and player names are ignored.
 Each game is considered "unswapped" with player 1 to start.
-You can prepare T1j-like files in an editor: The first 13 lines need to be comments except lines 4 and 5 for the player names.
+You can prepare T1J-like files in an editor: The first 13 lines need to be comments except lines 4 and 5 for the player names.
 Append one line per move in upper or lower case with *swap* and *resign* being valid moves.
-Note that these files cannot be read by T1j.
+Note that these files cannot be read by T1J.

 ```
 #